 Few instructors realize that Joseph Pilates first developed mat exercises, and then later the equipment that Pilates is now so famous for.
 The original mat routine is what I teach here and in my classes.
 The machinery was originally intended for students who couldn’t do mat exercises due to injury or some other physical challenge.
 In fact, his first machine was designed to exercise bedridden hospital patients.

 Interestingly, the ‘magic circle’ was born of efforts to find ways to increase resistance for mat exercisers whose strength had grown and who needed more challenge.
 It’s believed that he used wine keg bands to create the first magic circle.
-Following Pilates’ lead, we are encouraged to play with bars, bands, balls, circles and weights – anything that creates added challenge as well as ‘muscle confusion.’
-But no equipment is necessary to achieve tremendous strength, flexibility and cardiovascular conditioning .in Pilates mat exercises
+Following Pilates’ lead, we are encouraged to play with bars, bands, balls, circles, and weights – anything that creates added challenge as well as ‘muscle confusion.’
+But no equipment is necessary to achieve tremendous strength, flexibility, and cardiovascular conditioning in Pilates mat exercises

 Now that we’ve set the record straight about what is and isn’t Pilates, it’s time to try it!
-You can start learning Pilates in the comfort and convenience of your own home for free by signing up in the box at the top of this page at the right.
+You can start learning Pilates in the comfort and convenience of your own home for free by signing up in the box at the top of this page on the right.
 In a matter of just moments you can start learning one of the most popular exercise methods in the world.